kubernetes/enhancements/keps/sig-api-machinery/4346-informer-metrics/README.md

 -->

 #### Story 1
 Client-go informer create a RingGrowing `pendingNotifications` for every eventHandler.
 This RingGrowing will grow, but never shrink.
-An informer has some eventHandlers, it is hard to distinguish which `pendingNotifications` linked to a lot of object.
-The `pendingNotifications` metrics  will help developers to distinguish which eventHandler is slow.
+An informer has some eventHandlers, it is hard to distinguish which `pendingNotifications` linked to a lot of objects.
+The `pendingNotifications` metric will help developers distinguish the slow eventHandler.

 #### Story 2
 Users want to know how many times the reflector performes list action.